isEmmanuelOlowe/Mini-Compiler/Mini Compiler.md

 * Parsing

 A Token is a element of a programming language.
-When a token is identified certain characters or patterns of characters are expected afterwards.
+When a token is identified, certain characters or patterns of characters are expected afterwards.
 It would be unnecessary to create classes for every single possible type of token as certain tokens would automatically imply others.
 Such as `PROC` is always followed by an identifier naming the procedure.
 So using this we can then directly parse the input when certain Tokens are found.

 All Logo Statements run inside of `PROC` so All statements must be children of there `PROC` tokens.
 So when a `PROC` declaration is found it following the all the proceeding code until it finds another `PROC` token belongs to that token.
 From this we can then have all `PROCToken` contain `StatementToken`.
 Methods Calls and `LEFT`, `RIGHT`, `FORWARD` behave similarly in Logo. e.g. they method has a name and expression that it takes in.
 So there behaviour can be generalised into a class.
 The `IF` statements in Logo behaviour is different from that of Method calls and `LEFT`, `RIGHT`, `FORWARD`.
 Since If statements contain statements and have conditions.
 So there behaviour would have to be a separate class.
 When a line begins with `PROC` it automatically identifies a `PROC`  and then following input will be assume to be part of `PROC` declaration and then following code until another `PROC` is found shall be stored inside of this `PROCToken`.
 When a line begins with `IF` it shall automatically identify a IF token and expect a `THEN` to complete the statement and everything inside is assumed to be the conditions which are required for `IF` statement to run.
 Everything comes after is assumed to be part of that if statements of the `IF` token if all the conditions are met.
 When the program shall find a `ELSE` token.
 All the input proceed shall be assumed to be part of `IFToken` if condition has failed.
 The `IFToken` would then be close when `ENDIF` is found.